Corporate Governance

 (Audit Committee)

-As of June 27, 2023, for the Audit Committee, Fumitoshi Sato (Independent Outside Director) serves as the Committee chairperson, Minoru Sakuma (Independent Outside Director) and Hisaya Katsuta (Non-executive inside Director) serve as committee members, with Independent Outside Directors comprising a majority of the Committee.
-Two (2) Independent Outside Directors and one (1) Non-executive inside Director who is versed in the Company’s businesses formulate audit plans together with the Internal Audit Department and conduct multifaceted auditing activities, and the internal Audit Committee Member serves on a full-time basis, to enhance the effectiveness of audits by the Audit Committee.
+As of March 31, 2024, for the Audit Committee, Fumitoshi Sato (Independent Outside Director) serves as the Committee chairperson, Minoru Sakuma (Independent Outside Director) and Hisaya Katsuta (Non-executive Inside Director) serve as committee members, with independent outside directors comprising a majority of the Committee.
+Two (2) independent outside directors and one (1) non-executive inside director who is versed in the Company’s businesses formulate audit plans together with the Internal Audit Department and conduct multifaceted auditing activities, and the internal Audit Committee member serves on a full-time basis, to enhance the effectiveness of audits by the Audit Committee.
 The Audit Committee chairperson Fumitoshi Sato has experience as the person responsible for the creation of financial statements as the officer in charge of accounting and finance at another operating company over many years and thus has a wealth of knowledge concerning financial affairs and accounting.
 Furthermore, the Company established an Audit Committee Office, an organization dedicated to assisting the Audit Committee in its duties, with three (3) staff members assigned to assist the Audit Committee in the execution of its duties.
-The Audit Committee convenes in principle once a month and holds ad-hoc meetings, as necessary.
-In fiscal year 2022, it convened a total of 11 times and the three (3) Audit Committee Members participated in all of the meetings.
-Specific items considered by the Audit Committee are as follows.

 (Remuneration Committee)

-(8) Appointment of candidates for Directors, and the election/dismissal of senior management including CEO
+(8) Appointment of candidates for directors, and the election/dismissal of the CEO and other senior executives

 (Appointment criteria)